6. Faith, Refuge, and Resistance: The Innovations and Impact of the Modern-Day Sanctuary Movement

 Historically speaking, faith-based and community organizations have been committed to assisting immigrants and refugees as these populations acquaint themselves with a new culture and land.
 Over the last decades, these organizations have demonstrated a genuine concern with keeping immigrant families together, especially given the social, economic, and political challenges immigrants face as newcomers to the United States.
 What are some of the ways, however, in which faith-based and community organizations have offered their assistance?

-According to Charles Hirschman, religious congregations have played an important role as sites of “refuge, respectability, and resources” (p.
+According to Charles Hirschman, in the 2004 article "The Role of Religion in the Origins and Adaptation of Immigrant Groups in the United States" in the International Migration Review, religious congregations have played an important role as sites of “refuge, respectability, and resources” (p.
 1228) for immigrant communities.
 In the 1980s, those congregations taking part in the Sanctuary Movement linked the refuge they were providing asylees and their families – fleeing conflict zones in Central America – to civil resistance.
 A faith-based justification for participating in this movement was the biblical mandate of “welcoming the stranger” (e.g., Lev.
 19:34; Mt.
 25: 31-46).

 Note that at this time, asylees (who were, essentially, undocumented immigrants) were not given the opportunity to pursue legal status as refugees.
 Congregations offered shelter and protection to these immigrants, helping them integrate into the multifaceted aspects of life in a new land.
-Sophie Pirie writes that Quaker Jim Corbett and Reverend John Fife, pastor of Southside Presbyterian Church in Tucson, Arizona, were co-founders of the Sanctuary Movement.
+In the 1990 article, "The Origins of a Political Trial: The Sanctuary Movement and Political Justice" in the Yale Journal of Law & the Humanities, Sophie Pirie writes that Quaker Jim Corbett and Reverend John Fife, pastor of Southside Presbyterian Church in Tucson, Arizona, were co-founders of the Sanctuary Movement.
 According to Pirie, the movement drew its strength not only from congregations displaying their opposition to parts of U.S. foreign policy, but also from the use of storytelling by those Central Americans seeking refuge in the United States.

 Posted on the main website of the modern-day Sanctuary Movement is the Immigration Raids Rapid Response, a toolkit influenced by the New Sanctuary Movement (NSM) of Philadelphia’s Sanctuary in the Streets initiative.
 An interfaith coalition, NSM instituted this initiative in May 2016, in response to then Obama-era deportations.
 The Immigration Raids Rapid Response toolkit lays out specific tactics in preparing and executing a rapid response strategy, including the establishment of a hotline and the timely use of social media.
 Guided by the goals of solidarity (working together in a spirit of justice) and accompaniment (supporting those immigrants facing deportation and/or referring them to legal services), this toolkit also calls attention to interfaith prayer vigils and responding to raids with a “prophetic and bold voice.”